Practical, daily services

 Handy person volunteers might repair a leaky faucet, or get a sliding door back on its tracks or even change a light bulb in a hard-to-reach location.
 Volunteers assess the member’s request either by phone or in person, and then ask the member to buy the necessary supplies or materials.
 Each job should last no more than 3 hours.

 Times are changing, and Ashby Village is changing with it.
-This category of service involves assisting with electronic equipment, such as a VCR, a DVD player, answering machines or other items with an electrical socket.
+This category of service involves assisting with electronic equipment, such as a VCR, a DVD player, answering machines or other items.
 Nowadays almost every electronic appliance has digital settings (even if it’s just setting the clock).

 Computer and Mobile Device Support